zubenkoruslan/hospitalitai/README.md

 ---

-This README is tailored for Savvy.
+This README is tailored for Peritus.
 We look forward to helping your business thrive!